constellation-app/third-party-dependencies/README.md

 For more information see the [attribution list](https://github.com/constellation-app/constellation/blob/master/ATTRIBUTION.md).

 ## NetBeans Java Help Module
 Since NetBeans's migration to Apache, support for some very old libraries have been dropped.
-Unfortunatley, we still require `org-netbeans-modules-javahelp.jar` .
+Unfortunatley, we still require `org-netbeans-modules-javahelp.jar` and `jhall-2.0_05.jar`.

 ## More Information
 This repository should follow everything mentioned in the Constellation